A Step-By-Step Guide To The Divorce Process in Texas

 - Confinement in a Mental Hospital

-Filing the Divorce Petition
+3. File the Divorce Petition

 You or your divorce attorney will then submit a divorce petition to the court, unless your spouse is the petitioner.
 This “original petition” officially begins the divorce process in Texas.

 In order to file for a divorce you must:

 - Have lived in Texas for at least six months before filing

 - File in the county that you and/or your spouse have lived in for a minimum of 90 days